-- (b) the risk of overstatement or understatement of the account or disclosure; - (c) the susceptibility to misstatement due to errors or fraud; - (d) the volume of activity, complexity and homogeneity of the individual transactions processed through the account or reflected in the disclosure; - (e) the accounting and reporting complexities associated with the account or disclosure; - (f) the likelihood (or possibility) of significant contingent liabilities in the account or disclosure; - (g) the existence of related party transactions; and - (h) the impact of the account on existing debt covenants; and(i) characteristics since the certifying officers last certified the ICFR design. - (4) Assertions Using a top-down, risk-based approach, the certifying officers identify those assertions for each significant account and disclosure that presents a risk that could reasonably result in a material misstatement in that significant account.
-The relevance of or disclosure.
-For each significant account and disclosure the following assertions should be considered for each significant account could be relevant: - (a) existence or occurrence whether assets or liabilities exist and whether transactions and events that have been recorded have occurred and pertain to the reporting issuer; - (b) completeness whether all assets, liabilities and transactions that should have been recorded have been recorded; - (c) valuation or allocation whether assets, liabilities, equity, revenues and expenses have been included in the financial statements at appropriate amounts and any resulting valuation or allocation adjustments are appropriately recorded; - (d) rights and obligations whether assets are legally owned by the issuer and liabilities are the obligations of the issuer; and - (e) presentation and disclosure whether particular components of the financial statements are appropriately presented and described and disclosures are clearly expressed.
+- (3) Considerations for identifying significant accounts and disclosures A minimum threshold expressed as a percentage or a dollar amount could provide a reasonable starting point for evaluating the significance of an account or disclosure.
+However, certifying officers should use their judgment, taking into account qualitative factors, to assess accounts or disclosures for significance above or below that threshold.
+The following factors will be relevant when determining whether an account or disclosure is significant: - (a) the size, nature and composition of the account or disclosure; - (b) the risk of overstatement or understatement of the account or disclosure; - (c) the susceptibility to misstatement due to errors or fraud; - (d) the volume of activity, complexity and homogeneity of the individual transactions processed through the account or reflected in the disclosure; - (e) the accounting and reporting complexities associated with the account or disclosure; - (f) the likelihood (or possibility) of conditions that will give rise to significant contingent liabilities in the account or disclosure; - (g) the existence of related party transactions; and - (h) the impact of the account on existing debt covenants. - (4) Assertions Using a top-down, risk-based approach, the certifying officers identify those assertions for each significant account and disclosure that presents a risk that could reasonably result in a material misstatement in that significant account or disclosure.
+For each significant account and disclosure the following assertions could be relevant: - (a) existence or occurrence whether assets or liabilities exist and whether transactions and events that have been recorded have occurred and pertain to the issuer; - (b) completeness whether all assets, liabilities and transactions that should have been recorded have been recorded: - (c) valuation or allocation whether assets, liabilities, equity, revenue and expenses have been included in the financial statements at appropriate amounts and any resulting valuation or allocation adjustments are appropriately recorded; - (d) rights and obligations whether assets are legally owned by the issuer and liabilities are the obligations of the issuer; and - (e) presentation and disclosure whether particular components of the financial statements are appropriately presented and described and disclosures are clearly expressed.